Skip to Main Content

 Comprehensive Dental Care for Cats & Dogs in Rancho Cucamonga

-Routine dental care is essential for the oral and overall health of cats and dogs, but most pets do not receive the oral hygiene care they require to keep their teeth and gums healthy.
+Routine pet dental care is essential for the oral and overall health of cats and dogs, but most pets do not receive the oral hygiene care they require to keep their teeth and gums healthy.

 We provide complete dental care for your pet at our Rancho Cucamonga veterinary hospital, from basic dental exams, teeth cleanings, and polishing, to dental x-rays and surgeries.